 Funds traded on the Turkey Electronic Fund Trading Platform (TEFAS) can be bought and sold through platform member institutions within the trading hours on the TEFAS platform.

-The prices of investment funds can be found on the issuer's website and the official website of TEFAS at www.tefas.gov.tr .
+Investment fund prices can be found on the founder's website and the official TEFAS website. www.tefas.gov.tr .

 The Turkey Electronic Fund Trading Platform (TEFAS) is a central fund distribution platform that was established with the permission of the Capital Markets Board and provides the ability to compare all investment funds on a single system and access all funds on the market with a single investment account.
 For more detailed information about the platform, please visit https://www.tefas.gov.tr/ .